Events and news

 For a one off payment of £40 a family of two adults and two children can access the Butterfly House, the Mini Beast Cave and the Animal Garden for an unlimited amount of times for a whole year.
 Available at the gift shop - they make great presents too!

 Park café scores high on taste test

 The Pavilion Café has been awarded a Taste Lancashire Quality Assured accreditation.

 If you go down to the woods today - remember to take our NEW Woodland Walk leaflet.

 It is available from the gift shop or to download from our web page (see above - right hand side column)

 The Ashton Memorial and the Pavilion Café regularly play host to exhibitions by local artists.

 Junior Zoo Keeper Course The Junior Zoo Keeper course offers a unique opportunity to go behind the scenes and see how Williamson Park’s mini zoo and butterfly house run.
 Children will experience feeding the animals and how to safely handle them.
 They will learn some fantastic facts about the animals as well as having great fun with the team from the park.
 There are two three week courses starting every month on Saturdays and Sundays aimed at children aged eight to 14 years.
 The courses start at 10am and last for an hour and cost £21 for the full three week course.
 To book a place please telephone Williamson Park on 01524 33318.

 Meet the keeper - free session at weekends and school holidays

+Any visitor to the park can meet one of our zoo keepers at 11am every weekend and during school holidays.
 This popular session allows visitors to find out more about the animals cared for in the park and what a keeper gets up to during their day.
-There is no need to book for this free session, just come along to the gift shop before 11am.
+There is no need to book for this free session, just come along to the gift shop at 11am.